lordairivis/HTPC-Manager/README.md

  - What did you expect to happen?
  - If it's a visual bug, screenshot or it didn't happen!
  - Which browser, including version
- - Link to a copy/paste of your ENTIRE logfile (with loglevel debug!), please write the linenumber where the error occured [PASTEBIN](http://www.pastebin.com) NO logs == NO help
+ - Add your ENTIRE log (with loglevel debug!), please write the line number where the error occured, NO logs == NO help

 #### How to enable detailed logs
 1. Shutdown HTPC Manager